cksystemsteaching/selfie/README.md

 What is static and dynamic memory?
 Static memory is used for storing information known by the programmer at *compile time*, that is, at the time of developing and possibly compiling code which means in particular the time before actually executing any code.
 Dynamic memory is used for storing information computed by the program at *runtime*, that is, during code execution.
 While the size of dynamic memory is fixed at compile time, its layout or better the use of its addresses for storing information may change during runtime.
 In contrast, not only the size but also the layout of static memory is fixed at compile time and does not change anymore after that.

 What is stored in static memory?
 Easy.
 Code and data.
 More precisely, there is a *code segment* in the lower part of static memory that contains all the code and there is a *data segment* in the higher part of static memory that contains the values of all global variables (and string literals as well as integer literals called *big integers* that do not fit into 32 bits).
 Size and layout of both segments are fixed at compile time.
 The `gp` register marks the end of the data segment.
-Any data in the data segment is then accessed relative to `gp` with negative offsets and this exactly what the above `sd` instruction does.
+Any data in the data segment is then accessed relative to `gp` with negative offsets and this is exactly what the above `sd` instruction does.
 Before going further into the details of this instruction we first need to understand the principled layout of dynamic memory.

 So, what is stored in dynamic memory?
 Well, there is a *stack segment* in the higher part of dynamic memory that contains the values of local variables, actual parameters, and some bookkeeping information.
 And there is a *heap segment* in the lower part of dynamic memory that contains any information that does not fit into any of the other segments.
 The end of the stack segment is at the end of dynamic memory, that is, at the end of main memory.
 So, we only need to remember where the stack segment, or *stack* for short, begins.
 The `sp` register is used for that where `sp` stands for *stack pointer*.
 The stack may grow and shrink at runtime which means that the value of `sp` needs to be initialized but is otherwise not fixed.
 Instead, it is decremented at runtime to grow (!) the stack and incremented to shrink it using `addi` instructions.
 We already saw an example of how `sp` is decremented using a negative immediate value in the previous section.